-W4GF will be implementing its Accountability Toolkit with ten women who will make up the W4GF Accountability Implementation Group in India.
+W4GF is implementing its Accountability Toolkit with ten women who make up the W4GF Accountability Implementation Group in India.
 To read more about this click here.

 See India’s most recent funding request here.

 All national related work is led by Ms Daxa Patel from the National Coalition of people living with HIV in India (NCPI+) led by.
 NCPI+ has over 15 years of experience and expertise from grassroots to policy level related to people living with HIV.
 The organisation works to increase active, transparent and constructive participation of people living with HIV and health activist to strengthen care, support and treatment response of the country and improve the quality of life of individuals and families.
 The W4GF Accountability Implementation Group in India is:

 - Anandi Yuvaraj – Positive Women Network of India